-Anxiety is known to be the most common mental heath disorder amongst students, with 42.8% of students often or always feeling worried.
+Anxiety is known to be the most common mental health disorder amongst students, with 42.8% of students often or always feeling worried.
 Almost nine in 10 (87.7%) said they struggled with strong feelings of anxiety.
 With anxiety being so common within the school environment it is crucial as a teacher to recognise and know how to deal with students who may need help.

 Signs of Anxiety:

 Avoiding social situations or activities within the classroom

 As a teacher, if you spot these signs of anxiety within the classroom is easy to subtly help pupils without directly speaking to them.

 Setting clear lesson plans.
 This may help students as they then are aware of the tasks set.
 Having an unorganised classroom or lesson plan may increase levels of anxiety due to students feeling worried they are not doing what is expected of them, however they then may feel afraid of speaking up within the classroom or directly to teachers.
 The lack of organisation in a classroom may also cause the student to feel on edge and potentially worsen a battle with OCD (obsessive compulsive disorder)in some cases.

 Allowing flexible deadlines with homework and tasks, although it is important to have work in for specific times if a student is struggling with anxiety they may feel especially under pressure if they are unsure on their work or are having difficulty concentrating on their work.